juanrh/TemperatureMetrics/deploy/rpi/README.md

 1. Change password with `passwd`.
 Ver RPI_temperature_metrics en person_SBC.
 2. Config wifi with UI.
 3. Enable sshd with `sudo raspi-config`.
-4. Enable multicast DNS (mDNS) so we can usa a domain name from our local network instead of an actual IP, as that is changing.
+4. Enable multicast DNS (mDNS) so we can use a domain name from our local network instead of an actual IP, as that is changing.
 For that just change the hostname with `sudo raspi-config` and System Options -> Hostname to `temperature.local`, save and reboot.
 Now we can ssh to the host as `ssh pi@temperature.local`
 5. Setup passwordless ssh with `ssh-copy-id -i ~/.ssh/id_rsa pi@temperature.local`, and adding the following to ~/.ssh/config in my laptop

       ```